 Influencing the extant potentially noncanonical books was the hermeneutical methods that harmonized the Old Testament books relevant to Jewish Christian converts.
-The author Najman offers that since “the noncanonical texts are referred to as pseudepigraphic, the biblical texts are not given that label.”
+The author Najman offers that since “the noncanonical texts are referred to as pseudepigraphic, they do not give the biblical texts that label.”
 This observation is even though the biblical texts share the features of pseudepigraphal texts.

 Najim also brings us the issue of Scripture being generative.
 If the biblical texts provide new life, can this new life assume authority over the parent?
 The result would be a threat to the power of older works.
 For this reason, figures like Athanasius petitioned for a closed canon.
 Athanasius’ attempt did not come to pass since his concern that offspring might threaten the scriptural authority did not override the vitality of Scripture.
 Scripture finds new ways of expressing itself.

 Criteria – Historical Theological Sources for Standards in the Formation of the Canon

 By following the apostles’ words and their first-hand eyewitness accounts with Christ, we can find a solution to which books should be under consideration for inclusion in the Holy Bible.
 Even the Old Testament has come under the judgment of Christ.
 Essential to this understanding is that without the Old Testament, Jesus is not the fulfillment of Scripture but merely the innovator.
 Including the Old Testament and New Testament is crucial for having Christ as the Savior.
 Without the Old Testament prophecies, can the Messiah be known by what criteria?
 The Old Testament is Christ, as is the entire Bible.
 The story of God’s relationship with humanity.